yewstack/yew/website/docs/concepts/wasm-bindgen/introduction.md

 [`Option`](https://doc.rust-lang.org/std/option/enum.Option.html) and
 [`Result`](https://doc.rust-lang.org/std/result/enum.Result.html).

-A common example of this in [`web-sys`](wasm-bindgen/web-sys) is when you are trying to get the target of an event, you might know what the target element is but the [`web_sys::Event`](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.Event.html) API will always return an [`Option<web_sys::EventTarget>`](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.Event.html#method.target) so you will need to cast it to the element type so you can call it's methods.
+A common example of this in [`web-sys`](web-sys) is when you are trying to get the target of an event, you might know what the target element is but the [`web_sys::Event`](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.Event.html) API will always return an [`Option<web_sys::EventTarget>`](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.Event.html#method.target) so you will need to cast it to the element type. so you can call its methods.

 ```rust
 // need to import the trait.